D-vitamin – The sunshine vitamin

-Remember that an intake of natural vitamin D3 is completely safe and you can increase the dose by many multiples for a short time to fight, for example, influenza.
+Remember that an intake of natural vitamin D3 is entirely safe and you can increase the dose by many multiples for a short time to fight, for example, influenza.

-Knowledge about vitamin D effect the body’s organs and functions has increased in recent times.
+Knowledge about vitamin D affects the body’s organs, and functions have increased in recent times.
 If you want to prevent disease and boost your vitality, blood levels of the vitamin should be in the upper range of ‘normal.’
-People with a chronic illness often have too little vitamin D3 in their blood, but it is not just the body and its organs that need a supplement: The brain also needs a supplement of vitamin D3 since it helps with some types of mental illness.
+People with a chronic illness often have too little vitamin D3 in their blood.
+It is not just the body and its organs that need a supplement.
+The brain also needs a supplement of vitamin D3 since it helps with some types of mental illness.

-From the very beginning of life, D3 is a key vitamin.
-The vitamin has a huge impact on the human ability to propagate and is important for fetal development in the womb.
-Vitamin D3 strengthens both the fetus’ and mother’s skeleton because the vitamin is essential for calcium absorption.
-Lack of vitamin D is very common in pregnant women, and too little vitamin D brings a fivefold increase in the risk of preeclampsia.
-Taking vitamin D boosts the immune system in the placenta by stimulating of the antibacterial peptides cathelicidin, which in turn reduces the risk of inflammation and viral infections of the placenta.
+From the very beginning of life, D3 is a crucial vitamin.
+The vitamin has a significant impact on the human ability to propagate and is essential for fetal development in the womb.
+Vitamin D3 strengthens both the fetus’ and mother’s skeleton because the vitamin is necessary for calcium absorption.
+Lack of vitamin D is prevalent in pregnant women, and too little vitamin D brings a fivefold increase in the risk of preeclampsia.
+Vitamin D intaking boosts the immune system in the placenta by stimulating the antibacterial peptides cathelicidin.
+In turn, it reduces the risk of inflammation and viral infections of the placenta.